 “God ordained all the circumstances, and I simply made the step of faith to follow.”

 Read Marina's Story>>

-Regent University’s Master of Arts in Counseling program combines contemporary counseling techniques and theories with a solid biblical foundation for a spiritual balance in the counseling approach.
-The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP)*, and prepares students for state licensure in one or more of the following categories: Professional Counselor, School Counselor, Marriage and Family Therapist.**
+Regent University’s Master of Arts in counseling degree programs combine contemporary counseling techniques and theories with a solid biblical foundation for a spiritual balance in the counseling approach.
+These programs prepare students for state licensure in one or more of the following categories: Professional Counselor, School Counselor, Marriage and Family Therapist.**

 Curriculum: View course sequence and descriptions.

 Length: 60 credit hours.
 May be completed in as little as two years.
 Students may begin the program in the fall or spring semester.